SpencerWBarnes/QA-Assignment/Docs/Design.md

 ---
 **double getPercentSaved()**
 Get the user's percentage of salary that they are saving.
-It is assumed that their employer is also supplying an additional 35% of their saved value.
+It is assumed that their employer is also supplying an additional 35% of their saved percentage (_10% * 135% = 13.5%_).
 Error handling will ensure feasible values are entered.
 - Provided percentage may be double and must be: 0 <= x <= 100

 ---